 The seals of the cap are apparently meant to keep the pen from experiencing any unease while being carried aboard an aircraft, and from all reports works quite well.
 They also serve to keep ink fresh and usable in the pen for remarkable periods; I have left one sit a month between uses and found it still willing, and that same test pen bore a single load of ink for nearly five months without any evident thickening.
 I don’t recommend this kind of abuse, but it is nice to know a pen can hold a charge.

 One of the few more or less valid complaints about the Diamond line is that there are no solid colours.
 While there have been many different colours introduced, every example offered for sale to date has been transparent.
 This is not a terrible deficiency, of course, and it definitely allows for a sound idea of how much ink remains in the pen, but there are some folks for whom a transparent pen is simply unappealing.
+There are also colours applied to the trim of the AL models, and a slightly up-market Rose Gold variant has also been offered with plated trim and points.

 Where the Diamonds have mainly garnered praise is in their functionality.
 The points, which are at the moment made for TWSBI by German suppliers, are quite supple for steel, and will allow a little bit of line variation.
 Plans are apparently afoot to bring point-making into TWSBI’s own hands, and I hope that this won’t affect this remarkable feel in writing.
 I’ll also mention that the points are easily interchanged, and there is a rather clever ink-bottle offered by the company which makes for about as mess-free a pen-filling as one gets with a Snorkel.